DataTalksClub/data-engineering-zoomcamp/cohorts/2026/01-docker-terraform/homework.md

 We encourage everyone to share what they learned.
 This is called "learning in public".

-Read more about the benefits of learning in public [here](https://alexeyondata.substack.com/p/benefits-of-learning-in-public-and)

 ### Why learn in public?

 - Accountability: Sharing your progress creates commitment and motivation to continue